What makes a great teacher great?

 by Glen Herbert

 Beth Alexander, a primary and elementary instructor at The Linden School, is a teacher that a lot of people think is great, including the prime minister.
 In 2017, she received the Prime Minister’s Award for Teaching Excellence, and this year she was the first Canadian educator to earn a Lowell Milken Centre Fellowship.
 Beth is a STEM teacher extraordinaire, which is likely why she came to the attention of the Lowell Milken Centre.
 She built the school’s makerspace herself out of salvaged materials; she constructed a life-size model that allows students to climb inside a computer; she created a lab to explore the chemistry of candy; there wasn’t a K-8 computer studies curriculum, so she wrote one.
-But all of it, she feels, is in service to a set of relationships: those between her and her students, and those they share each other.
+But all of it, she feels, is in service to a set of relationships: those between her and her students, and those they share with each other.
 For her, learning begins with those relationships.
 And when it comes to great teaching, she knows what she's talking about.
 We asked her about what she likes to see in educators, and what she hopes her students will see in her.

 Beth Alexander: I had two high school teachers that I thought were great.
 One of them was really strict.
 He had unbelievably high standards and gave so much work that we thought we would die.
 But he obviously really cared about the kids, so that combination of firm boundaries and a lot of love was really motivating and helped his students really grow.
 And then the other was the most loosey goosey.
 He let me take two weeks to research whether Paul McCartney really was dead and then give a presentation.
 Like, I gave this multimedia presentation about whether or not Paul McCartney was dead, which probably wasn’t in the curriculum! [laughs] But I learned so much from it.
 I don’t know why I cared about that topic, but I did, and he honoured what I was interested in; he didn’t impose his ideas on me; and he gave me a lot of freedom and encouragement.